Indigenous Weather Knowledge

 - To view more footage of the process of burning in the Wattle Ridge Indigenous Protected Area please visit the Burning for Cultural Heritage video.

-- For more information on Michelle McKemey's research please visit the Melaleuca Enterprises research page.
+- For more information on Michelle McKemey's research please visit the Melaleuca Enterprises research page and Michelle McKemey on Facebook.

 Navigate back up to the calendar overview with the links at the end of each season.
 Please note that the seasonal names here are descriptive only, and are not the linguistic forms used by the Banbai.